thurstonzd/thurstonzd.github.io/poetry/index.md

     And don’t have any kids yourself.
 ```

-## Home
+## Home by Warsan Shire

-By Warsan Shire.
 For more information, see https://www.facinghistory.org/resource-library/home-warsan-shire.

 ```
 no one leaves home unless